 We’re a mostly vegan community with roots in Portland, OR and big ideas for the future.
 Through local chapters (“Corps”), we organize advocacy projects and events (“Operations”) that best serve the collective need for justice, compassion, and sustainability in our communities.
 Through it all, we support each other—growing as leaders, organizers, and changemakers in welcoming, open-minded spaces…and we don’t forget to have fun.

-This is not organization from the top down—this is a youth-led movement in action and ideas.
-Ravens serve as guiding voices of The Raven Corps HQ, while also leading our local Corps and implementing activist Operations.
-Our future, our ideas, our movement.
+We do not organize from the top down—we are a youth-led movement in action and ideas.
+Ravens are the guiding voices of The Raven Corps HQ, while also leading our Corps and implementing activist Operations.
+Our future, our ideas, our organization, our movement.

 We care most about creating a sustainable world for all who inhabit it—for people, for animals, and for the environment itself.
 We approach sustainability knowing that the needs of communities may differ, but that we all have the power and urgent need to take collective action to save our planet.

 The world’s f*cked up, and we’re living within systems of oppression designed without our input by the generations that came before us.
 It’s about damn time we do some unlearning and dismantling so that everyone—human and animals alike—has a chance for true equity.

 We did not sign up for the state of this world, thankyouverymuch.
 We know the importance of taking immediate action to change the trajectory of our future, and we demand that our voices be heard both locally and nationally.